bitdeep/cv/README.md

   - Whitelist management and KYC integration
   - Dynamic pricing mechanisms for token sales
 - Implemented security measures like access controls, rate limiting, and emergency pause functionality.
-- Collaborated with frontend team to create intuitive interfaces for project creators and participants.
+- Collaborated with a frontend team to create intuitive interfaces for project creators and participants.
 - Conducted code reviews and optimizations to ensure gas efficiency and contract security.
 - Assisted in smart contract audits and addressed identified vulnerabilities.
-- Created test ui for contracts, to allow users to test the contracts before the launch.
+- Created test ui for contracts to allow users to test the contracts before the launch.

 [View Koi Launchpad on Twitter](https://x.com/KoiLaunchpad)